NotSoFearfulSymmetry/dAndDCharacterStorage/timeLog.md

 10/13/2020 - worked on tests for indie project: 2 hours

-10/14/2020 - worked on tests for indie project: 2 hours
+10/14/2020 - worked on tests and database configuration for indie project: 3 hours